-Calhoun Community College's Cooperative Education Program affords students the opportunity to acquire on-the-job experience before graduation by combining studies atCalhoun with a related work experience.
-This Program allows the student to work on a part-time basis (a minimum of 20 hours per week) in a job directly related to his/her academic major while attending school on a full-or part-time basis.
+Calhoun Community College's Cooperative Education Program affords students the opportunity to acquire onthe-job experience before graduation by combining studies at Calhoun with a related work experience.
+This Program allows the student to work part-tim (a minimum of 20 hours per week) in a job directly related to his/her academic major while attending school on a full-or part-time basis.